Perth and District Collegiate Institute: History

 In 1875 (prior to its raising), the school board faced much opposition from the public about the cost of the new school ($16,000.00), and that it would be far cheaper to build a new addition onto the public school.
 The school board trustees continued to advocate for the building, and after a brief time, they made it happen.

 Perth High School opened in 1876.
 Initially there were three teachers who taught English, History, the Classics and Modern Languages.
 The first principal, Mr. F.L.
 Mitchell, M.A. taught mathematics and science.
 Enrollment that first year varied between 150 and 175.
 In 1886, a football field was built at the back of the school by the senior Form IV under the direction of William Rathwell, the principal.
 One year later in 1887, a separate wooden gymnasium was built.
 This was the first gymnasium and contained the basic apparatus.
 A larger gymnasium and two well equipped science rooms were added in 1915.
 In 1921 a Commercial Department with a class of 18 was established.
 A new wing was complete in 1925 which provided greater laboratory space and four new classrooms.
 The cost ran around $32,000.00.
 The enrollment at this time was approximately 300.
 In 1928 a special one-year secretarial business course was offered.

-During WWII, many students who lived beyond a reasonable walking distance couldn't attend school unless their families could afford logging during the week.
+During WWII, many students who lived beyond a reasonable walking distance couldn't attend school unless their families could afford lodging during the week.
 This was due to no bussing from Perth to rural Lanark County.

 Since then two considerably larger additions have been built.
-The first of these in 1959 (at a cost of $700.00), adding sixteen classrooms and a contemporary gymnasium, a cafeteria, kitchen, a large 662-seat auditorium, projection room and a foyer.
+The first of these in 1959 (at a cost of $700,000.00), adding sixteen classrooms and a contemporary gymnasium, a cafeteria, kitchen, a large 662-seat auditorium, projection room and a foyer.
 The school became a district high school serving an area of a thirty-mile radius.
 It was then that Perth Collegiate Institute became Perth & District Collegiate Institute.